How To Fight Chapter 216 Release Date, Cast, Storyline, Trailer Release, And Everything You Need To Know - TheNewsTrace

 Two bad guys that the heroes have to deal with are Kim Munseong and Seong Taehoon.
 Before, the stakes were not this high.
 Jinho’s betrayal led to the death of Dongseok not long ago.

 It makes things even more complicated right now.
-The terrible things that happen to him keep showing us the significance of the game.
+The terrible things that happen to him keep showing us the significance the game has become.
 In this situation, loyalty isn’t always clear, and staying alive isn’t a given.

 With a crazy smile on his face, Jinho set off a bunch of bombs, and flames shot through the air like wild tongues.
 When Tae-hoon fell to the ground, his face showed how much pain he was causing.